 4. Click Apply Changes.

 The value configured is the same as the RSSI value you will see for each connected STA.
-You configure minimum RSSI on a per radio, per AP, basis.
-In reality you need this granular control to properly use it.
+It is configured by minimum RSSI on a per radio, per AP, basis.
+In reality, granular control is needed to properly use it.
 Simply setting a value on all APs may introduce undesirable issues.

-You can take a brief look at the connected user and guest STA RSSI by going to the Users or Guests tabs within the AP properties window.
+To view connected user and guest STA RSSI go to the Users or Guests tabs within the AP properties window.
 That will give you a general overview, and then you can select clients individually to view which frequency (radio) they are on.
 The RSSI of each STA, as seen by the AP, is what you will see in the Signal column.

 To view more details you can click on the STA you wish to view stats for, and then click on Statistics.
 When you do that you will see something like the following:

-In the above examples you can see the channel or radio each STA is connected to.
-In brackets it mentions the protocol, and you can also see the TX/RX rates.
+In the above examples is the channel or radio each STA is connected to.
+In brackets, it mentions the protocol.
+Also available to view are the TX/RX rates per client.

-You are able to configure a value between -1 and -94.
+The configuration parameters allow a value between -1 and -94.
 The closer to 0, the higher the signal quality, and the closer to -94 means the lower the signal quality.
-Obviously as you go lower (towards -94), it will get worse and this will also affect the performance of all connected STA (on that radio or AP).
-Ideally you use this to prevent that performance loss/assist STA to roam to a better AP (if possible).
+Obviously, as you go lower (towards -94), it will get worse and this will also affect the performance of all connected STA (on that radio or AP).
+Ideally, you use this to prevent that performance loss/assist STA to roam to a better AP (if possible).

 There are many factors that can affect the STA RSSI at the AP side, distance, building materials, objects, interference, etc. We’d like to be able to give a ballpark figure, or ranges, saying use this for this, etc, but it really isn’t that simple.
 It’s safe to say -80dBm would be a starting point for standard home or office configurations, but there isn’t a simple setting that will work for any environment due to all of the differences.

-As mentioned before it is best to perform a survey.
-This can be done with a STA or maybe a couple types of STA.
+As mentioned before, it is best to perform a survey.
+This can be done with an STA or maybe a couple types of STA.
 Each device will have different antenna configurations, etc, so will perform differently in the same area as another device.
-You want to connect to a SSID, maybe make it specific to that AP (an override on that SSID), and then roam to what you would consider the outer edge of the desired coverage area.
+You want to connect to an SSID, make it specific to that AP (an override on that SSID), and then roam to what you would consider the outer edge of the desired coverage area.
 Mark the STA RSSI, and then take a couple more points.
 The more data you gather, the better idea you’ll get for the minimum RSSI value to use.